Narbonne: Jewish community of Narbonne

-In the 11th and 12th centuries, Narbonne was home to an important Jewish exegetical school, which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages.
-Jews had settled in Narbonne from about the 5th century, with a community that numbered about 2,000 people in the 12th century.
-At this time, Narbonne was frequently mentioned in Talmudic works in connection with its scholars.
-One source, Abraham ibn Daud of Toledo, gives them an importance similar to the exilarchs of Babylon.
+In the 11th and 12th centuries, Narbonne was home to an important Jewish exegetical school, which played a pivotal role in the growth and development of the Zarphatic (Judæo-French) and Shuadit (Judæo-Provençal) languages in medieval France.
+Jews had settled in Narbonne from about the 5th century CE, with a community that numbered about 2,000 people in the 12th century.
+At this time, Narbonne was frequently mentioned in medieval Talmudic works in connection with its scholars.
+One source, Abraham ibn Daud of Toledo, gives them an importance similar to the Jewish exilarchs of Babylon.
 In the 12th and 13th centuries, the community went through a series of ups and downs before settling into extended decline.